Your shopping cart is empty

-Company formation via a solicitor vs company registration agent: when you come to start your company, one of the first questions you'll face is whether you should entrust the operation of company registration to a solicitor or to a company registration agent.
-There are endless companies advertising on the internet to start a company immediately, for next to no money, so why should you go to a solicitor?
+Company formation agent vs a solicitor: when you come to register your company, one of the first questions you'll face is whether you should entrust the operation of company registration to a solicitor or to a company registration agent.
+There are endless companies advertising on the internet to establish a company immediately, for next to no money, so why should you go to a solicitor?

-Well there are a number of reasons, even if you end up taking the middle road and combining a trip to the solicitor with a company registration agent.
-At Coddan Formations Agency, we actually recommend this course of action.
+Well there are a number of reasons, even if you end up taking the middle road and combining a trip to the solicitor with a company formation agent.
+At Coddan, we actually recommend this course of action.

 You will need a solicitor or an accountant at some stage during the incorporation process, too, to witness documents and to prepare the memorandum and articles of association.
 Therefore, it can be cost-effective to combine this process with a general meeting to ensure you understand the responsibilities and potential penalties if you fail to adhere to them.